 Being quick on the draw when the perfect listing pops up doesn’t mean you should be willing to pay any price asked.
 Some homeowners will still be trying to get a high price even if the rest of the market has relaxed.

 Work with your real estate agent to monitor properties that are asking for too much in order to swoop in as soon as a price drop happens.
 Many high-priced listings will be on the market longer than others and left alone because of the price.
 These are prime options for a price drop so don’t be deterred if your preferred home is listed higher.

 There’s still time to prepare for a home purchase in 2022.
-Reach out to the Curri Kirschner team today to get started and we’ll work together to make you the most competitive bidder on the market.
+Reach out to the David Curri team today to get started and we’ll work together to make you the most competitive bidder on the market.